grncdr/web-pockets/built-in-values.md

  * `statusCode` - The HTTP status code for this response.
  * `headers` - A (possibly empty) object of response headers.
  * `body` - A string, buffer, or stream representing the data that will be sent back to client.
+ * `error` (optional) - If an error was thrown while computing the result, this will be it.

 ### `matchedRoute`